maths/moodle-qtype_stack/doc/en/Authoring/Levenshtein_distance.md

 At this point we do not propose to add these as options to the test itself as the pre-processing can be done in the feedback variables as required.
 However, pre-processing does affect the feedback given by the test and so test options might be very useful.
 If you create such processing functions and have compelling use-cases we would appreciate an opportinity to document, and support them as core functionality: please contact the developers.

+## Advice on processing strings in this context.

+1. To trim whitespace and full stops from each end of a string, you can define `sans1:strim(" .",ans1);` in the feedback variables.

 ## Writing a STACK question

 Here is a very simple question using the Damerau-Levenshtein distance.
 Define the question variables as follows.